+Faye Cuchara, James L. Goonan, Director of Graduate Admissions, and Peggy Addy of The Graduate School staff.

-- 1. Initiation of a second degree or program of study in the same degree area as the first program requires the following: - a.
-Within two years after completing the first program: the Second Degree or Program Request Form and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton Graduate School. - b.
-Between two and five years after completing the first program: the Second Degree or Program Request Form, new application and fee and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton Graduate School. - 2.
-Initiation of a new graduate program of study in a different area and within five years of completing the first program requires the following:
+1. Initiation of a second degree or program of study in the same degree area as the first program requires the following:

+a.
+Within two years after completing the first program: the Second Degree or Program Request Form and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton Graduate School.

+b.
+Between two and five years after completing the first program: the Second Degree or Program Request Form, new application and fee and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton Graduate School.

+2. Initiation of a new graduate program of study in a different area and within five years of completing the first program requires the following: